open-traffic-generator/open-traffic-generator.github.io/docs/clients/curl.md

 ## Apply a configuration

-Let's assume you have an OTG configuration stored in `otg.json` file.
+Suppose you have an OTG configuration stored in `otg.json` file.
 To apply it to an OTG Endpoint, use:

 ```Shell
 curl -k "${OTG_HOST}/config" \